 She then put a purple border on the cake, and we worked together to pipe rainbows around the side.

-For the top, she wrote “Gay Cake” in rainbow colors and stuck in two Hannah Montana cake toppers taken from the cake decorating lab at Piggly Wiggly (Kelly was at the time a cake decorator there).
-Rainbow sprinkles were added around the top and bottom edges for a final touch.
+For the top, she wrote “Gay Cake” in rainbow colors and stuck in two Hannah Montana cake toppers.
+We added rainbow sprinkles around the top and bottom edges for a final touch.

 Gay Cake III: Veganstock Summer of Gaycake!

 Later this summer, I went camping with a bunch of lovely folk from The Post Punk Kitchen forums.
 I was supposed to bring donuts from Vegan Treats, but waited too long to order and was unable to get them.
 So what did I do?
 Stayed up all night baking, of course!
-I decided that since I was by this point well known for my gay cakes, I would make one for Veganstock, and it ended up to be a better idea than ordering donuts anyway because everyone loved it!
+I decided that since I was by this point well known for my gay cakes, I would make one for Veganstock.
+It ended up to be a better idea than ordering donuts anyway!
 A few of us even decided the name of the event needed to be changed from “Veganstock: Summer of Smlove” to “Veganstock: Summer of Gay Cake.”

-I stuck with the purple bordering, since that seems to be the color I always use around my gay cakes (also, it’s my favorite color!).
+I stuck with the purple bordering, since that seems to be the color I always use around my gay cakes.
+(Also, it’s my favorite color!)
 Notice that this time, my rainbow sprinkles are actually rainbow colored!
-I found nicely colored vegan rainbow sprinkles in the bulk bin at Wegmans one day when my friend Jen and I were wandering around the grocery store, so I bought a big bag of them to keep on hand.
+I found nicely colored vegan rainbow sprinkles in the bulk bin at Wegmans one day when my friend Jen and I were wandering around the grocery store, so I bought a big bag to keep on hand.

 There will inevitably be more gay cakes to come in the future, but you’ve now seen a comprehensive history of the ones I’ve already made.
 I hope you enjoyed it!